ITXiaoPang/OSX_Battery_Charge_Detection/README.md

 Detective each 5 mins.

-After battery shows 100%, continue charge 30 mins.

-After that show a notification.
+After the battery charging to 100% than show a notification.